Thanksgiving Day marked with parades, feasts in wake of Sandy

 Macy's provided seats for some 5,000 people affected by Sandy, which inundated lower Manhattan with seawater, damaged shorelines and destroyed homes in New Jersey and New York.
 The October 29 storm killed 132 people in the United States and Canada.

-Basting his turkey in the fire pit a block from the beach, DeCarolis said he planned to deliver it to a homebound neighbor and her disabled child who are still without power.
+Basting his turkey in the fire pit a block from the beach, DeCarolis said he planned to deliver it to a homebound neighbour and her disabled child who are still without power.

 "I'd rather give it to them.
 We have a lot to be thankful for - we didn't lose any loved ones," said DeCarolis, a building cleaner now homeless after his basement apartment was destroyed by the historic storm surge.